 1982 - IX Asian Games | Commemorative Coin

-In 1982, the second commemorative coin coin was released to mark the 'IX Asian Games' held in New Delhi.
-This release marked the first set of coins dedicated to a sports theme.
+The second commemorative coin of 1982 was issued to mark the ‘IX Asian Games’ held in New Delhi, representing the first theme in India dedicated to a sporting event.

 Comments